codex-storage/codex-research/design/marketplace.md

 submits a correct proof together with collateral.
 Payouts for the time interval that a slot is empty are burned.

-Payouts for all hosts are accumulated in the smart contract and paid out at Request end.
+Payouts for all hosts are accumulated in the smart contract and paid out at request end.
 This is to ensure that the incentive posed by the collateral is not diminished over time.

 Contract lifecycle
 ------------------

-A Request starts when all slots are filled.
+A request starts when all slots are filled.
 Regular storage proofs will be required from the hosts that filled the slots.

-Some Requests may not attract the required amount of hosts, for instance because the payment is insufficient or the storage demands on the network are too high.
-To ensure that such Requests end, we add a timeout to the Request.
+Some requests may not attract the required amount of hosts, for instance because the payment is insufficient or the storage demands on the network are too high.
+To ensure that such requests end, we add a timeout to the request.
-If the Request failed to attract sufficient hosts before the timeout is reached, it is considered cancelled, and the hosts that filled any of the slots are able to withdraw their collateral.
+If the request failed to attract sufficient hosts before the timeout is reached, it is considered cancelled, and the hosts that filled any of the slots are able to withdraw their collateral.
 They are also paid for the time interval before the timeout.
-The client is able to withdraw the rest of the tokens in the Request.
+The client is able to withdraw the rest of the tokens in the request.

-A Request ends when the money that was paid upfront runs out.
+A request ends when the money that was paid upfront runs out.
 The end time can be calculated from the amount of tokens that are paid out per second.
-Note that in our scheme this amount does not change during the lifetime of the Request, even when proofs are missed and repair happens.
-This is a desirable property for hosts; they can be sure of a steady source of income, and a predetermined Request length.
-When a Request ends, the hosts may withdraw their collateral.
+Note that in our scheme this amount does not change during the lifetime of the request, even when proofs are missed and repair happens.
+This is a desirable property for hosts; they can be sure of a steady source of income, and a predetermined request length.
+When a request ends, the hosts may withdraw their collateral.

 When too many hosts fail to submit storage proofs, and no other hosts take over the slots that they vacate, then the content can be considered lost.
-The Request is considered failed.
-The collateral of every host in the Request is burned as an additional incentive for the network hosts to avoid this scenario.
+The request is considered failed.
+The collateral of every host in the request is burned as an additional incentive for the network hosts to avoid this scenario.
-The client is able to retrieve any funds that are left in the Request.
+The client is able to retrieve any funds that are left in the request.

         |
         | create